Our Community Programme is just one of the ways in which we can support everyone's creative journey.

 What changes are we making to keep everyone safe?

-We are doing everything we can to keep all our visitors, volunteers and staff safe.
+We are doing everything we can to keep all our visitors, volunteers and staff safe during the pandemic.
 This has meant some changes to the way we run the Gallery.
-The Gallery is currently closed to the public, but you can find out more about how we are keeping our visitors safe when we are open in our FAQs.
+Please contact Jenny Oldham (07788 489 536 or email@example.com) for the most recent Community Programme workshop safety recommendations.

 Will Community Programme members need to book to visit?